Rental cottages on Nova Scotia beach

 However, the cost of a custom website, with the quality and attention to detail that I bring to my work, is in the thousands of dollars, not in the hundreds.

-Furthermore, if your budget is limited, a custom website is no longer the first place that you as a vacation rental owner should spend your advertising money.
+Furthermore, if your budget is limited, a custom website is not the first place that you as a vacation rental owner should spend your advertising money.

 The top positions in the search engines are typically occupied by large vacation rental sites that work hard to capture and maintain those positions.
 They have full-time search engine optimizers (“SEOs”) keeping them at the top, while competing with the other large vacation rental sites as well as with you.